Corporate Political Contributions as Bad Faith

 This Article identifies several examples of political contributions — both real and hypothetical — that are ripe for challenge as bad faith because they are made for reasons other than advancing the corporation’s best interest.
 For example, a CEO acts in bad faith if she causes the corporation to make a contribution in support of her own political views or a friend who is running for office.
 However, in the absence of a “smoking gun,” it will be difficult for a plaintiff to prove that the contribution was made for personal reasons rather than to advance the interests of the corporation.

-To overcome the difficulty of proving motive, this Article offers a novel argument: essentially all corporate political contributions made by large, public corporations today constitute bad faith because they reflect management's conscious disregard for shareholders' political views.
+To overcome the difficulty of proving motive, this Article offers a novel argument: essentially all corporate political contributions made by large public corporations today constitute bad faith because they reflect management’s conscious disregard for shareholders’ political views.
 In our zero-sum, two-party political system, a board simply must know that a political contribution in support of a candidate from either major party will upset a substantial number (and perhaps a majority) of shareholders.
 What’s more, although the duty of loyalty typically demands that management consider the best interests of the corporation as a whole, not individual shareholders, a different rule should apply to political contributions.
 The policy rationales for vesting decision-making power in the board, rather than shareholders or courts, simply do not apply to political contributions.
-Political matters are outside of management's core competence and shareholders probably do not view management as a proxy for such matters.
+Political matters are outside of management’s core competence, and shareholders probably do not view management as a proxy for such matters.
 Further, political contributions differ greatly from most corporate spending, including charitable contributions.
 As a result, even if political contributions are not strictly ultra vires — i.e., beyond the corporate powers — they certainly verge on being ultra vires.
-When acting "in the vicinity of" ultra vires, the board's authority is at its lowest ebb; to shore up its authority, the board ought to consult the shareholders.
+When a board acts “in the vicinity of” ultra vires, its authority is at its lowest ebb; to shore up that authority, the board ought to consult the shareholders.